m-schmidt/Refracto/README.md

 1. The resulting *original gravity* (OG).
 - The estimated *alcohol* concentration as percent by volume.
 - The *final gravity* (FG), displayed on the top as *apparent gravity* and as *actual gravity* on the bottom.
 The apparent gravity corresponds to a measurement with a hydrometer.
-- The amount of sugars consumed by the yeast so far, displayed as *apparent attenuation* on the top and as *actual attenuation* below.
+- The amount of sugars consumed by the yeast so far, displayed as *apparent attenuation* on the top and as *real attenuation* below.

 <img src="./Images/Output.png" alt="Computed Values" align="center" width="360" />